Signed in as:

 With knowledge, compassion and assistance from us I believe nature and humans can coexist together in a healthy ecosystem.

-Come join me on a Birdy adventure in the great outdoors.
+Come join me on a birdy adventure in the great outdoors.
 There is so much to learn, love and appreciate about our natural world!

 Happy Birding, Roniq Bartanen (she/her)